Rob-Valdez/New_Django_App_Instructions/README.md

 19. validate that placeholder text is there

+20. python manage.py migrate

-20. python manage.py createsuperuser
+21. python manage.py createsuperuser

-21. pipenv lock
+22. pipenv lock

-22. at root directory for project, create Procfile file
+23. at root directory for project, create Procfile file

-23. add to Procfile
+24. add to Procfile

         web: gunicorn [projectname].wsgi --log-file -

-24. pipenv install gunicorn==19.9.0
+25. pipenv install gunicorn==19.9.0

-25. pipenv install whitenoise==3.3.1
+26. pipenv install whitenoise==3.3.1

-26. in root project directory, add 'static' directory
+27. in root project directory, add 'static' directory

-27. in settings.py,
+28. in settings.py,

     copy the secret key to a notepad